If you work in an office, chances are that you've heard of Slack, or you might even be using it right now.

 Enterprise Grid Plan

-Many businesses suffer from software bloat, which means that the organization is using a lot of applications it probably doesn't need.
+Many businesses suffer from software bloat, meaning the organization is using a lot of applications it probably doesn't need.

-This can affect internal communications: if there are too many communication tools and channels, it's easy for information to get lost, or important messages to be missed.
-When there is no centralized communication channel, information can easily become fragmented and disorganized.
+This can affect internal communications.
+After all, if there are too many communication tools and channels, information can easily become fragmented and disorganized.

 That's where Slack comes in.
 It centralizes and streamlines communications across the business.
 Slack is obviously great for remote teams, but also for teams working physically in the same space.